-While there is currently no cure for rheumatoid arthritis, there are now more treatments for rheumatoid arthritis (RA) than ever before.
+While there is currently no cure for rheumatoid arthritis (RA), there are now more treatments than ever before.
 Guidelines for RA treatment generally recommend trying the safest treatments first and moving to more intensive treatments with more serious potential side effects if the first-line treatments fail.
 Guidelines also take into account the severity and extent of joint damage caused by RA.

 NSAIDs work well for mild or moderate pain and inflammation.
 Some NSAIDs such as Aspirin, Advil (Ibuprofen), and Aleve (Naproxen) are available over the counter, while Celebrex (Celecoxib), Mobic (Meloxicam), and Voltaren (Diclofenac) require a prescription.
 NSAIDs are believed to work by inhibiting the production of chemicals that promote inflammation and blood clot formation in the body.
 Taken regularly at high doses, some NSAIDs can cause gastrointestinal problems and abnormal bleeding.

-Prescribed treatments that slow disease progression are referred to as disease-modifying antirheumatic drugs (DMARDs).
-DMARDs modulate the immune system to calm inflammation and reduce autoimmune attacks on the joints as well as easing symptoms.
+Prescribed treatments that slow disease progression are referred to as disease-modifying antirheumatic drugs.
+DMARDs modulate the immune system to calm inflammation and reduce autoimmune attacks on the joints, as well as ease symptoms.
 Most people with RA take one or more DMARDs on a long-term, maintenance basis to slow disease progression and help prevent flares.
 Some DMARDs are taken orally, while others are injected subcutaneously (into the skin) or intravenously (into the veins).
 Biologic drugs are a newer class of DMARDs designed to suppress specific aspects of the immune system responsible for inflammation in RA.

-DMARDs taken orally include older, traditional drugs such as Methotrexate, Azulfidine (Sulfasalazine), and Plaquenil (Hydroxychloroquine), as well as biologic drug Xeljanz (Tofacitinib).
-Methotrexate may be given intravenously during severe RA flares.
+DMARDs taken orally include older, traditional drugs such as Methotrexate, Azulfidine (Sulfasalazine), and Plaquenil (Hydroxychloroquine), as well as the biologic drugs Xeljanz (Tofacitinib), Olumiant (Baricitinib), and Rinvoq (Upadacitinib).
+Methotrexate may be given intramuscularly during severe RA flares.

 Most injected medications are biologics.
 Remicade (Infliximab) is administered as an intravenous infusion.
 Simponi (Golimumab), Enbrel (Etanercept), Humira (Adalimumab), Orencia (Abatacept), and Cimzia (Certolizumab pegol) can be self-administered as subcutaneous injections.
 Biologic drugs for RA are generally indicated to be injected once every few weeks.